My Story

 but my OCD made it difficult.

 I developed an insatiable drive for personal growth.
-I tried everything I could think of, but I had no idea what I was doing.
+I tried everything I could think of, but I had no idea what to do.
 I often struggled for a long time trying to learn something I thought would help, only to find out it was either a complete waste of time or actually made things worse.
-So I learned a lot about what doesn’t work, and about what does.
+So over the next 20 years I learned a lot about what doesn’t work, and about what does.
 But that’s the long, hard way to heal.
 I don’t recommend it.

 Meditation

-When I was 47 I joined a meditation group based on Ancient Wisdom, and my learning how to live a good life increased significantly.
+When I was 47 I joined a meditation group based on Ancient Wisdom, and my learning how to live a good life took off.
 In the 25 years since then I healed most of my ADHD and my OCD, and slowly I was able to gain control of my thoughts.
 That’s so important because our thoughts create our feelings and emotions.
-I learned to feel good.
+I learned to focus on the good things in life instead of the bad.

 My understanding of myself, of other people, and of how the world works increased dramatically.
 Things that used to be complicated and confusing became simple and clear.
 I created a successful business, made good friends, and built a life filled with meaning and purpose.
 I became more of the person I always wanted to be.